 Our fee for a standard written appraisal is $45.
 This includes:

-1. An assessment of the origin of the rug, its age, condition, quality and style;
+1. A detailed assessment of the rug's origin, age, condition, quality and style;

-3. A separate estimate of the resale value of the rug.
+3. A separate estimate of the resale value of the rug; and

-All the appraisals are handled by Oriental rugs experts with over ten years of experience, and are completed within 3 to 5 days.
+We provide a personalized service.
+All the appraisals are handled by experts with over ten years of experience, and are completed within 3 to 5 days.